 Maintaining healthy coastal and marine ecosystems requires a fundamental understanding of the relationships between people and the environment.
 Adopting a cultural landscape approach can help managers achieve this understanding, as well as engaging new audiences in support of marine conservation goals.
 A cultural landscape is a place where the intersection of culture and nature leaves a distinct ecological or cultural imprint.
 A cultural landscape approach is an analytical framework for understanding the ways in which specific cultural and environmental processes overlap and influence one another.
 In many ways, a cultural landscape approach is analogous to ecosystem-based management – it is a holistic way of looking at places, people and how they form and change one another.

 Many protected area managers lack training and knowledge of cultural resource management.
-As a result, these resources were sometimes neglected or managed by cultural resource experts separately from other MPA resources.
-Moreover, traditional approaches to the management of cultural resources such as shipwrecks and archeological sites typically studied and managed these sites individually.
+As a result, these resources are sometimes either neglected or are managed by cultural resource experts separately from other MPA resources.
+Moreover, traditional approaches to the management of cultural resources, such as shipwrecks and archeological sites, typically studied and managed these sites individually.
 A cultural landscape approach can help identify ecological and cultural connections among different sites, resources and protected areas over time.

 Methods and Approaches

 This section will help you understand how to identify cultural resources within your MPA, and how to integrate these resources into your MPA management plan.
-Managers do not have to "reinvent the wheel" in order to protect their important cultural heritage resources, for more sites every year are gaining experience in CR management.
-Here are seven basic steps in initiating CR management in your MPA.
+Managers do not have to "reinvent the wheel" in order to protect important cultural heritage resources, for more sites every year are gaining experience in cultural resource management.
+Here are seven basic steps in initiating cultural resource management in your MPA.